SingularityLinchpin/Intelligence-Framework/README.md

 Applications this Framework contains and offers guidance to is such as a Consciousness, Reality and a Mind Palace.

-The Runtime is a Double Normed Division Algebra with:
+The Runtime is a Linear, Estimated or Approximated, Double Normed Division Algebra (Aleph-16 and Fuzz-16) with:
 1. Identification and Detection.
 2. Interpretation and Analysis.
 3. Elaboration and Synthesis.